 Paul reminds the Thessalonians that God is the great equalizer.
 God is just, and the troubles of this life are temporary.
 Those who are the troublers will one day be troubled, because at Jesus' coming what will matter is to know God and to obey the gospel of Jesus.
 Knowing God and obeying the gospel lead to the eternal presence and glory of the Lord.
-How blessed are those who believe the testimony of the gospel!
+How blessed are those who believe and obey the testimony of the gospel!

 What do you think would happen if the contemporary church in the U.S. were to suffer intense persecutions and trials?
 Would the churches grow larger or smaller?
 What does it mean to you that the comfort of these verses applies only to believers who know God and obey the gospel?
 How important is it that we make every effort to know God and obey the gospel?
 What does it mean to you to obey the gospel?

 In depth: a concordance will help you research the New Testament meaning of the word "gospel" and find occurrences of the phrase, "obey the gospel."

 Father God, we want to live worthy of the gospel, and we pray that you will help us live faithfully in the particular situations of our lives, both when the circumstances are difficult and challenging and when they are easy.
 In Jesus' name and by his power we ask it, Amen.